jhmarlow/UdacityDS-Project1/README.md

 The data was provided from the Kaggle project (https://www.kaggle.com/airbnb/seattle/data).
 This was taken from the opensource data provided by airbnb (http://insideairbnb.com/get-the-data.html)

 The data made available was:
-- Calendar.csv - Seattle Airbnb prices across the year
+- Calendar.csv - listing prices across the year
-- Listings.csv - the listings available in Seattle in 2016
+- Listings.csv - property listings available through Airbnb in Seattle in 2016
 - Reviews.csv - reviews left for listings

 ## Modelling and Preparation